Édouard Daladier: Rearmament

-Daladier had been made aware in 1932 by German rivals to Hitler that Krupp manufactured heavy artillery, and the Deuxième Bureau had a grasp of the scale of German military preparations but lacked hard intelligence of hostile intentions.
+Daladier had been made aware in 1932 by German rivals to Hitler that Krupp was manufacturing heavy artillery, and the Deuxième Bureau had a grasp of the scale of German military preparations but lacked hard intelligence of hostile intentions.

 In October 1938, Daladier opened secret talks with the Americans on how to bypass the Neutrality Acts and to allow the French to buy American aircraft to make up for the underproductive French aircraft industry.
 Daladier commented in October 1938, "If I had three or four thousand aircraft, Munich would never have happened".
 He was most anxious to buy American war planes as the only way to strengthen the French Air Force.
 Major problems in the talks were how the French would pay for the American planes and how to bypass the Neutrality Acts.

 In addition, France had defaulted on its World War I debts in 1932 and so fell foul of the 1934 Johnson Act, which banned American loans to nations that had defaulted on their World War I debts.
 In February 1939, the French offered to cede their possessions in the Caribbean and the Pacific, together with a lump sum payment of 10 billion francs, in exchange for the unlimited right to buy American aircraft on credit.

 After tortuous negotiations, an arrangement was worked out in the spring of 1939 to allow the French to place huge orders with the American aircraft industry, but as most of the aircraft ordered had not arrived in France by 1940, the Americans arranged for French orders to be diverted to the British.

 At a rally in Marseille in October 1938, Daladier announced a new policy: J'ai choisi mon chemin: la France en avant! ("I have chosen my path; forward with France!").
 He stated that his government's domestic and foreign policies were to be based on "firmness".
 What that meant, in practice, was the end of the social reforms of the Popular Front government to increase French productivity, especially by ending the 40-hour work week.
 In a series of decree laws issued on 1 November 1938 by Finance Minister Paul Reynaud, which bypassed the National Assembly, the 40-hour work week was ended, taxes were sharply increased; social spending was slashed, defence spending was increased, the power of unions was restricted and (most controversially) Saturday was once again declared to be a workday.
 In a radio broadcast on 12 November 1938, Reynaud stated, "We are going blindfold towards an abyss".
 He also argued that however much pain his reforms might cause, they were absolutely necessary.
 As part of the effort to put the French economy on a war footing, Reynaud increased the military budget from 29 billion francs to 93 billion francs.
 In response, the French Communist Party called for a general strike to protest the decrees that ended almost all of the reforms of the Popular Front.